 Park previously worked at Pang Communications as a Senior Account Executive.
 Prior to that, she was an Account Executive at McNeil Wilson Communications.
 She was also a News Producer at KGMB9 News.
 Park is a graduate of the University of Hawaii at Manoa with a degree in Journalism.

 Michelle Miyashiro came aboard the Cultural Center staff in 2005.
 Miyashiro is responsible for providing support to the president & executive director, managing all procedures and maintenance for the administrative office, serves as a liaison to tenants and property management on all facility issues, as well as provide administrative support for all board activities and meetings.

 Miyashiro is a graduate of the University of Hawai‘i at Mānoa who majored in Japanese.

-Leianne Fujimura joined the Cultural Center staff in 2005 and manages accounts payable and prepares the staff payroll.
+Leianne Fujimura joined the Cultural Center staff in 2005 and manages accounts receivables, billings and prepares the staff payroll.

 Fujimura previously held secretarial positions at Dick Pacific, Luana Hills Country Club and Pacific Guardian Life.
 Fujimura graduated from Brigham Young University – Hawai‘i with a major in Japanese and minor in secretarial science.

 Janna Lau joined the Cultural Center in February 2012 as the Membership Coordinator.
 Lau handles all administrative duties for the membership program.

 She is a graduate of the University of Hawai’i at Manoa with an Asian History degree.
 Lau brings with her a wealth of knowledge about the center as she worked as a volunteer in the Gallery and Gift Shop since 2010.

 Derrick Iwata started as a volunteer at the Cultural Center in 2000, and was promoted to a full-time position four years later.
-As the organization’s Education Specialist, Iwata helps to educate people, especially teachers and students, interested in learning about the Japanese American experience in Hawai‘i and the Japanese culture.
+As the organization’s Education & Cultural Specialist, Iwata helps to educate people, especially teachers and students, interested in learning about the Japanese American experience in Hawai‘i and the Japanese culture.

 A graduate of the University of Hawai‘i at Mānoa college of education, Derrick is an avid bon dancer with a certificate in Japanese dance from Otaki Minbu Kai.